T-ROY77/CS123A-Pairwise-Alignment/README.md

 7. Create a new matrix
--The tool supports adding new matrices during runtime -The input is based on ...
+-The tool supports adding new matrices during runtime -The input is based on the ncbi standard matrix format: https://www.ncbi.nlm.nih.gov/IEB/ToolBox/C_DOC/lxr/source/data/BLOSUM62
 -The tool will prompt user for matrix name
 -The tool will then prompt user for amino acid order -The amino acid input can be one string of lowercase or uppercase letters